Skip to main content

 How Does Growth Hormone Signaling Influence Cellular Proliferation?

-The intricate interplay between growth hormone (GH) and the insulin-like growth factor 1 (IGF-1) axis fundamentally regulates and survival, making its therapeutic application in individuals with a malignancy history a topic of profound clinical scrutiny.
+The intricate interplay between growth hormone (GH) and the insulin-like growth factor 1 (IGF-1) axis fundamentally regulates cellular proliferation and survival, making its therapeutic application in individuals with a malignancy history a topic of profound clinical scrutiny.
 GH exerts its effects by binding to the growth hormone receptor (GHR), initiating a cascade of intracellular signaling events, predominantly through the JAK-STAT pathway.

 This activation subsequently stimulates the hepatic production and systemic circulation of IGF-1.
 IGF-1, in turn, binds to the IGF-1 receptor (IGF-1R), a tyrosine kinase receptor with significant homology to the insulin receptor.